Florida Supreme Court Rules Marsy’s Law Does Not Bar Release of Police Names After Shootings

 In a ruling that surprised and pleased many advocates for free speech and police accountability, the Florida Supreme Court ruled on November 30 that the state’s version of Marsy’s Law, a victim’s rights provision of the state constitution, does not shield from public disclosure the identities of police officers involved in fatal shootings.

 Marsy’s Law, named after a woman murdered in 1983, refers to a set of constitutional protections for crime victims.
 Through the organization Marsy’s Law For All, the brother of Marsalee (Marsy) Ann Nicholas has spent decades pushing for victims’ rights amendments to all 50 state constitutions and the U.S. Constitution.
-To date, a version of Marsy’s Law has been enshrined in the constitutions of Florida, Georgia, Illinois, Kentucky, Nevada, North Carolina, Oklahoma, Ohio, and Wisconsin.
+A version of Marsy’s Law has been enshrined in the constitutions of multiple states, including Florida, Georgia, Illinois, Kentucky, Nevada, North Carolina, Oklahoma, Ohio, and Wisconsin.

 Florida’s version of Marsy’s Law, adopted in 2018 by popular vote as an amendment to the state constitution, bans disclosure of “information or records that could be used to locate or harass [a crime] victim or the victim’s family.”
 Following adoption of the amendment, police departments around the state stopped disclosing the names of alleged crime victims, to the extent they had been doing so.
 (State law separately bars disclosure in some cases, as in charges of sex crimes or child abuse.)